openhab/openhabian/CONTRIBUTING.md

 Signed-off-by: Joe Smith <joe.smith@email.com>
 ```

-using your real name (sorry, no pseudonyms or anonymous contributions) and an e-mail address under which you can be reached (sorry, no github noreply e-mail addresses (such as username@users.noreply.github.com) or other non-reachable addresses are allowed).
+using your real name (sorry, no pseudonyms or anonymous contributions) and an e-mail address under which you can be reached (sorry, no GitHub no-reply e-mail addresses (such as username@users.noreply.github.com) or other non-reachable addresses are allowed).

 #### Small patch exception